 There’s a genetic predisposition to binge eating disorder.

-A close family history of depression or addiction—whether to drugs, alcohol or painkillers—has been shown to coincide with eating disorders, including binge eating disorder (though binge eating disorder itself is not classified as an addiction).
+A close family history of depression or addiction—whether to drugs, alcohol or painkillers—has been shown to coincide with eating disorders, including BED (though BED itself is not classified as an addiction).
 Those with genetic conditions such as celiac disease and Crohn’s, which require restricted eating regimes, have been shown to be more prone to developing binge eating disorder, Murphy says, though no actual genetic link between the two has been found.

 Not all people with binge eating disorder are overweight.

-You have a better chance of recovering from binge eating disorder than other eating disorders.
+You have a better chance of recovering from BED than other eating disorders.

 Prognosis for treatment is very positive—remission rates are higher in binge eating disorder treatment outcomes than in bulimia or anorexia, says Murphy.
 Careful attention to structure and emotional health are still essential to successful long-term self-care.
 Sufferers know they shouldn’t binge, but the frustration and struggle occur when that knowledge seems to fly out the window during triggering moments when all they want to do is eat, says Murphy.
 Most binge eating disorder treatment programs include a combination of methods such as psychotherapy, support groups, nutrition counseling, and even alternative therapies like mindfulness and yoga.

 If you or someone you know is suffering from binge eating disorder or another eating disorder, here are some helpful resources to learn more and find help: